22-pacific/Affinity-Linux/README.md

 Installation and Usage Guide for Serif's [Affinity](https://affinity.serif.com/en-us/) Graphics Suite on Linux using [ElementalWarrior](https://gitlab.winehq.org/ElementalWarrior)'s Wine fork.
 This guide is based on [Affinity Wine Documentation by Wanesty](https://affinity.liz.pet/) and [AffinityOnLinux from twig](https://github.com/Twig6943/AffinityOnLinux).

-This guide is an easy to follow step-by-step process on GUI without requiring to build [ElementalWarrior](https://gitlab.winehq.org/ElementalWarrior)'s Wine and without rum.
+The guide is an easy to follow step-by-step process on GUI without requiring to compile [ElementalWarrior](https://gitlab.winehq.org/ElementalWarrior)'s Wine and without rum.

+The Wine setup script is for setting up wine, wineprefix and rum without needing to compile [ElementalWarrior](https://gitlab.winehq.org/ElementalWarrior)'s Wine.

 This guide helps Installing and running Affinity apps on linux as very usable state with opencl (hardware accelaration) enabled for Nvidia users (needs Vkd3d-proton) on Affinity apps.